acschaefer/frogweather/README.md

 Frogweather is a weather app written in Python.
-It generates images that show both the current time and weather information, specifically the temperature and precipitation probability within the next nine hours.
+It generates images that show both the current time and weather information, specifically the temperature and precipitation probability within the next three hours.
 The background image shows a frog-themed visualization of the current weather.

 Since this app is meant to provide weather station images that are displayed on